fweiss/presto/CHATGPT.md

 - add a skybox image (directs to textures.com)

 ## Modification of aframe markup
+This chat resulted in changing the scene markup code in accordance with the given specification.
+Note that the first line specified the desired change and was followed by the AFrame markup code to apply the change to.
+The completion was the same markup with only the color of the a-box changed from red to green.
 ```
 change the color of the box to green
     <a-scene>